sanheensethi/notes/OOPS/Readme.md

 - In C++, a constructor has the same name as that of the class
 - it does not have any return type.

+> Note: Even if we do not define any constructor explicitly, the compiler will automatically provide a default constructor implicitly.

 ## 15. TYPES OF CONSTRUCTORS
 - Default constructor
 - Parameterized Constructor